Sup2point0/Assort/dict.md

 ### Verb
 `/an'tɛkt/`

-1. *prototransitive*
-- to convert a date from another calendar to the Antarctican calendar.
+1. *[prototransitive]()* to convert a date from another calendar to the Antarctican calendar.
-&emsp; *All devices have an inbuilt feature to antect a given decate.*
+&ensp; *All devices have an inbuilt feature to antect a given decate.*

 <details>
   <summary> <b> Conjugation </b> </summary> <br>